 Vintage Schwinn Bicycles Time Line

-The Schwinn’s replica of a motorcycle in the shape of a youth bicycle by the name of AeroCycle (1933) made an immense hit in the market.
+The Schwinn’s replica of a motorcycle in the shape of a youth bicycle by the name of AeroCycle (1933) made a big hit in the market.
 People jumped to pick up this attractive looking bicycle, and the product gained so much popularity that many bicycle makers produced “me-too” copies of the AeroCycle.

 During the 1930’s, Schwinn had made a strong footing and extensive branding in their exclusive outlets.
 Schwinn made bicycles for men, women, youth and kids.